SPEAKERS AND MODERATORS

 Management Association of the Philippines

-Ms. Rizalina Gervasio Mantaring, is the President of the Management Association of the Philippines.
-She is the Chair of Sun Life Financial Philippine Holding Co., Director at Sun Life Grepa Financial, and the Chair of Sun Life Foundation.
+Ms. Rizalina Gervasio Mantaring, was the former President of the Management Association of the Philippines and former Chair of Sun Life Financial Philippine Holding Co., Director at Sun Life Grepa Financial, and the Chair of Sun Life Foundation.
 She received the Asia Talent Management award at the 2017 CNBC’s Asia Business Leader Awards.
 She was also recognized at the 2011 CEO Excel Award from the International Association of Business Communicators-Philippines and regarded as one of the 12 Most Influential in Personal Finance by Moneysense Magazine.
 Ms. Mantaring holds a Bachelor of Science in Electrical Engineering from the University of the Philippines and a Master of Science in Computer Science from the State University of New York.

 National Graduate Institute for Policy Studies